Whether you want to learn a language for an upcoming business trip or just for fun, there are plenty of language-learning apps, such as Duolingo.

 Each language tree is divided into so-called checkpoints, and each checkpoint is sectioned into 5 to 20 modules.

-Each of those modules is made up of levels which have an individual number of lessons.
+Each of those modules is made up of levels that have an individual number of lessons.
 Each lesson has around 12 questions.

 Each checkpoint has 5-20 modules (French has 155 modules), and each of those modules has LEVELS, with a different number of Lessons.